faust64/kube-magic/README.md

  * Logging stack: `make deploy-logging` (kubespray/openshift)
  * Monitoring stack: `make deploy-prometheus` (kubespray/openshift)
  * Tekton: `make deploy-tekton` (kubespray -- WARNING: some manual fix required afterwards)

 Alternatively, deploying Prometheus on Kubernetes can be done using: https://github.com/Worteks/k8s-prometheus - which includes ARM support, missing from kube-state-metrics, as shipped by roles in the playbooks we have here.

+Deploying Kubespray, if you choosed not to deploy one of their supported ingress controller, you may go with Traefik - see samples in `examples/traefik`.

 #### EFK on Kubernetes